 The Greatest Environmentalist Series Published

-Arne Næss was a part of forming the environmental groups in 1970’s, the most politically active decade of last century.
-This is the fourth post in series searching for the original environmentalists from the beginning of time and up to the 1970’s. when modern environmentalism started for real.
-In fact, many names comes to mind that can be regarded as “great”, however depending on the criteria to determine “greatest”not only great would depend on a subjective view upon what is the most important action performed in short or long term perspective.
+Arne Næss was a part of forming the environmental groups in the 1970s, the most politically active decade of last century.
+It is the fourth post in series searching for the original environmentalists from the beginning of time and up to the 1970s.
+Modern environmentalism started for real.
+Many names come to mind regarded as “great”, however depending on the criteria to determine “greatest” not only high would rely on a subjective view upon what is the most crucial action performed in short or long term perspective.

-If the criteria is based on religion, culture and philosophical level to make people understand why and howto take care of earth, fields of academic or scientific research.
-Or ordinary people doing non-ordinary actions, dare to challenge the unknown or care about consequences going against large corporations, powerful authorities without fear or risk of spending time in prison for their civil obedience?
-I talk about using direct actions in the field of injustice and help people that are offer for hazardous chemicals making them sick and die, such as stopping chemicals to be dumped or nuclear testing then Greenpeace and Earth Day comes to mind as important.
+If the criteria based on religion, culture and philosophical level to make people understand why and how to take care of Earth, fields of academic or scientific research, ordinary people were doing non-ordinary actions.
+Dare to challenge the unknown or care about consequences going against large corporations, powerful authorities without fear or risk of spending time in prison for their civil obedience?
+I talk about direct actions in the field of injustice and help people that are offered for hazardous chemicals making them sick and die, such as stopping chemicals from being dumped or nuclear testing then Greenpeace and Earth Day comes to mind as necessary.

-- Earth day (global Earth Day April 22) for their grassroots movement and first Earth Day 1970.
+- Earth day (global Earth Day April 22) not forgotten they started the grassroots movement and first Earth Day 1970.
 The environmental movement attains strong influence, spreading concern about global degradation.
 Aerosols from human activity were increasing in the atmosphere.
-Earth Day did waking up the sleepy masses in the suburbs of America to get involved active with big events dragging masses of people.
+Earth Day did waking up the sleepy masses in the suburbs of America to get involved actively with significant events dragging masses of people.

-- Greenpeace (International site org) on the other hand is an environmental organization that uses creative confrontation, usually in the form of media spectacles, to draw attention to specific environmental problems.
+- Greenpeace (International site org) on the other hand, is an environmental organisation that uses creative confrontation, usually in the form of media spectacles, to draw attention to specific environmental problems.
 With their first boat Sea Shepard stopping US nuclear testing already in 1970.

-- One scientist not to forget James Lovelock came in 1979 with a remarkable book Gaia (Greek mythology english means: mother (earth) : A New Look at Life on Earth.
-His hypothesis was that the Earth itself was a live organism.
-See more about Gaia hypothesis and his final experiment proving his theories Daisyworld in the new Eco Fashion Dictionary.
-His book was based upon work when Nasa (National Aeronautics and Space Administration asked Lovelock to find out scientifically what makes life on a planet possible and instruments that could be used to find evidence for life as they planned to send a spacecraft Mars.
+- One scientist not to forget James Lovelock came in 1979 with a remarkable book Gaia (Greek mythology English means: mother (Earth): A New Look at Life on Earth.
+He hypothesised the Earth itself was a live organism.
+See more about the Gaia hypothesis and his final experiment proving his theories Daisyworld in the new Eco-Fashion Encyclopedia.
+His book was based upon work when Nasa (National Aeronautics and Space Administration asked Lovelock to find out scientifically what makes life on a planet possible and instruments used to find evidence for survival as they planned to send a spacecraft Mars.

-- In economics and alternative technology E.F.
-Schumacher, Small is Beautiful: Economics as if People Mattered (Harper and Row, 1975) was an impressing book based on principles found in Buddhism when Schumacher worked in Burma which advocated meaningful work, local agriculture, human-scale manufacturing, and renewable energy as solutions not only to work in a modernized world, however could be used without long studies and high tech skilled workers.
+- Economics and alternative technology, E.F.
+Schumacher, Small is Beautiful: Economics as if People Mattered (Harper and Row, 1975).
+An impressing book based on principles found in Buddhism, when Schumacher worked in Burma.
+Which advocated meaningful work, local agriculture, human-scale manufacturing, and renewable energy as solutions not only to work in a modernised world, however, could be used without long studies and high tech skilled workers.

-- Phd and founder of deep ecology movement Arne Næss.
-Nevertheless, my choice is not known by the masses of people.
-However, his work is already extremely important and become mandatory for teaching in schools and universities about environmentalism, sustainability and Eco living.
-A. Næss fundamental thinking will become basic foundation because its making ecology deep.
+- Nevertheless, my choice is not known by the masses of people.
+However, his work is already essential and become mandatory for teaching in schools and universities about environmentalism, sustainability and Eco-living.
+A. Næss fundamental thinking will become a necessary foundation because of its making ecology deep.
 Deep because asking questions such as “why and how”.
-Ecosophy based upon a long tradition of earth native people and eastern religion.
-One cannot in any fields of science or heroic action be without a fundamental philosophic view that includes religion, culture and science therefore The greatest environmentalist in modern time cannot escape Norwegian philosopher and founder of the deep ecology movement PhD Arne Næss
+Ecosophy based upon a long tradition of Earth native people and eastern religion.
+One cannot in any fields of science or heroic action be without a fundamental philosophic view that includes worship, culture and science.
+Therefore, the greatest environmentalist in modern time cannot escape Norwegian philosopher and founder of the deep ecology movement PhD Arne Næss

-- First of all, Not to kill, not to destroy Buddha (the greatest environmentalist series) gave his lectures on the most central question; not to kill any living including the grass, tress, the sea and the mountains
+- First of all, Not to kill, not to destroy Buddha (the most excellent environmentalist series) gave his lectures on the most central question; not to kill any living including the grass, trees, the sea and the mountains

 - One should not take out of nature more than what you need, he said.
-The balance he refer is in Buddhism named the middle way.
+The balance he refers to is Buddhism named the middle way.

-- We have no right to claim ownership to land This is the same thing all tribal people on our planet have lived after.
+- We have no right to claim ownership to land.
+It is the same thing all tribal people on our planet have lived after.
 Not as the objective today: taking out more than needed and keep as much as possible.
-Secondly nobody have the right to own the land.
-Arne Næss is a strong defender of these views and Arne Næss who came from a wealthy family said the first thing he learned was to live on as little as possible.
+Secondly, nobody has the right to own the land.
+Arne Næss is a staunch defender of these views, and Arne Næss who came from a wealthy family said the first thing he learned was to live on as little as possible.

 - Technology alone will not save the planet

-- The diversity in the nature is one of the most important issues.
-As both modern Buddhism with Dalai Lama who warns people to blindly follow only technology Arne Næss says the exact same thing.
-During Gandhi (the greatest environmentalist series)visit to England when Gandhi saw development of the industrialization he said that if the industrial revolution came to India it would also kill India.
-Gandhi saw how sudden wealth was of no good to people or to the environment in London where dirty water in the channels became a large problem event then.
-Gandhi will prove right asn India today become the next China
+- The diversity in nature is one of the most critical issues.
+As both modern Buddhism with Dalai Lama who warns people to follow only technology Arne Næss blindly says the same thing.
+During Gandhi (the most excellent environmentalist series)visit to England when Gandhi saw the development of the industrialisation, he said that if the industrial revolution came to India, it would also kill India.
+Gandhi saw how sudden wealth was of no good to people or to the environment in London where dirty water in the channels became a massive problem event then.
+Gandhi will prove right as India today become the next China

 Deep Ecology introduced by Næss 1973